Patagonia Winter Adventures

 Saturdays - Cerro Paine Trek (demanding hiking) or Pingo trek (moderate hiking) or easy nature walk + Grey Glacier boat ride

 Overnight at EcoCamp Patagonia, Suite Dome.
 Torres del Paine National Park.

 Day 5, Departure

-After breakfast you’ll check out of your hotel and be driven to the airport to catch your return flight.
+After breakfast, you’ll be driven in EcoCamp's regular transfer to Punta Arenas airport to catch your return flight.
 Adios Patagonia!